spirali/elsie/docs/getting_started.md

 import elsie

-slides = elsie.Slides(width=1920, height=1035)
+slides = elsie.SlideDeck(width=1920, height=1035)
 elsie.set_global_slides(slides)
 ```

-Slides are created in Elsie by creating a function and decorating it by
+SlideDeck are created in Elsie by creating a function and decorating it by
 decorator ``@elsie.slide()``.
 It will create a slides in the same order as the
 functions were defined.
 The decorated function should take a single parameter
 that is the root box (see below) that represents the whole are of the slide.